-From making the best-possible use of your freezer with get-ahead recipes to working out exactly how much food to prepare, these tips from Tesco will simplify the challenge of catering for a crowd this festive season.
+From making the best-possible use of your freezer with get-ahead recipes to working out exactly how much food to prepare, these tips from Tesco will simplify the challenge of catering for a crowd.

 1. Make space

 Can your kitchen cope with the vast amounts of food and drink you'll shortly be heaving through the front door?
 If yours is jam-packed, start eating up anything in the fridge, freezer and cupboards that you won't need.
 Use the new-found freezer space for ice-packs, so that drinks can be chilled in cool bags on the big day (leaving extra fridge space), and refill your cupboards with handy, snacky stand-bys that you can whip out if your guests eat more than you thought they would.

 2. Plan your menu

 Whether you're cooking a big lunch, serving up a buffet, catering for a cocktail party or all of the above, it's worth writing out your menus well in advance to ensure you've got the right combination of foods and flavours to create a tasty-looking spread that will appeal to everyone – plus all the ingredients you need.
 Our stress-reducing advice?
 Include simple but scrummy recipes you've successfully cooked before and bear in mind that serving a buffet means you're (sort of) off-duty once the grub's on the table.

 Writing out time schedules a bit square for you?
 Take it from us, if you have a list of what needs to be ordered or bought when and if you book your grocery delivery slot in advance, you're far less likely to have to squeeze in a last-minute dash to the supermarket at 8pm.

 Embraced the scheduling idea?
 Go one further by using a cooking timer then listing what goes in and comes out of the oven and when on the day: it will help you keep everything under control – even when you're under the influence of a celebratory glass of bubbly.